Tisted railway station

-Tisted was a railway station on the Meon Valley line which served the village of East Tisted.
-It opened in 1903 and closed in 1955.
+Tisted was a railway station on the Meon Valley line, which served the village of East Tisted, in Hampshire, England.

+History

+The station opened in 1903 as a stop on the Meon Valley Railway; it was closed in 1955 due to low patronage of the service.
 The main station building, designed by T. P. Figgis, is now a private residence.

-Closure

-The last train, pulled by two T9 class locomotives (30301 and 30732), left on 6 February 1955.
+The last train, hauled by two T9 class locomotives (30301 and 30732), left the station on 6 February 1955.

 The site today

 The station building survived the closure and is now a private residence.
+A British Rail Mark 1 carriage sits at the platform; this is one of the former Pilkington Glass Railtour set of coaches.